Redquaker/obdocs/skills/farming/README.md

 Compost is buyable from the game shop using the `+buy` command.

-You can make supercompost from watermelons using the `/farming compost_bin` command.
-Otherwise supercompost can be obtained from drops by wilderness bosses.
+You can make supercompost from various plants using the `/farming compost_bin` command.
+Watermelons and mushrooms are easily obtainable in bulk, for example.
+Otherwise, supercompost can be obtained from drops by wilderness bosses.

 You can create ultracompost with the `/create` command, using 2 Volcanic Ash and 1 Supercompost.

-You can find an optimal route to level 99 farming [here](https://wiki.oldschool.gg/skills/farming/farming-training#optimal-route-to-level-99)
+You can find an optimal route to level 99 Farming [here](https://wiki.oldschool.gg/skills/farming/farming-training#optimal-route-to-level-99).

 Crops can be protected by using the pay option on farming commands.
 Protection costs can be found on the [Farming training](https://oldschool.runescape.wiki/w/Farming\_training) page of the OSRS Wiki.
 Protecting your crops will prevent them from dying at all, and most crops can be both protected and composted, if you wish to stack their properties.
 These payment bundles can be created using the `/create` command and works for most common crops such as potatoes, tomatoes, strawberries, bananas, oranges, etc, and are often taken in groups of 5 or 10.